Implicit conversions are performed whenever an expression of some type T1

 One early solution for this can be seen in std::basic_ios

-to compile, and many pre-C++11 third party libraries were designed with a more elaborate solution, known as the Safe Bool idiom.
+Many pre-C++11 third party libraries were designed with a more elaborate solution, known as the Safe Bool idiom. std::basic_ios

 The following behavior-changing defect reports were applied retroactively to previously published C++ standards.